 Ginger contains capsaicin, a compound also found in other spicy food.
 It is said to elevate metabolism due to increased heat production and help metabolize fat and protein.
-Additionally, fat oxidation is impacted by thermic properties of ginger, which can help reduce body fat.
+Additionally, fat oxidation is impacted by the thermic properties of ginger, which can help reduce body fat.
 Incorporating ginger into your food or drinks can help enhance its flavor but also help you lose weight, especially fat, and improve digestion and metabolism.

-Turmeric is the yellow-orange powdered spice that offers the distinct taste of the Indian cuisine.
+Turmeric is the yellow-orange powdered spice that offers the distinct taste of Indian cuisine.
 Studies have shown that turmeric can lower fat and cholesterol levels by increasing the amount of cholesterol that is converted into bile in the liver.
 The active compound in turmeric is curcumin, which according to research can serve as treatment and prevention of obesity-related chronic diseases such as insulin resistance, hyperglycemia, hyperlipidemia, and other inflammatory symptoms, due to the interactions of curcumin with biological functions.

-Cardamom serves to increase motility of food in the intestine.
+Cardamom serves to increase the motility of food in the intestine.
 Like cinnamon’s properties, cardamom can also lower blood glucose, regulate insulin, and lower LDL (bad) cholesterol that distributes the cholesterol around your body.
 Cardamom can be added to dishes and drinks for sweet or spicy flavors and help boost metabolism while you’re doing it.

 Of all the spices and herbs, cloves have the highest antioxidant level.
 It can also help boost metabolism and burn more calories.
-Not only that, it can also help improve digestion and lower cholesterol, which will also help in the weight loss process.
+Not only that, but it can also help improve digestion and lower cholesterol, which will also help in the weight loss process.
 Thus, it can be used for weight loss, metabolic syndromes, and obesity.

 The compounds present in cumin seeds that help in weight loss are antioxidants and phytosterols.
-The latter substance has similar structure to cholesterol and inhibits absorption of the “bad” cholesterol in the GIT.
+The latter substance has a similar structure to cholesterol and inhibits the absorption of the “bad” cholesterol in the GIT.
 Research shows that three grams of cumin powder daily for three months exhibited reductions in body mass index and waist circumference.
 It also contributes to the weight loss effort by increasing the body’s basal temperature.

 Who doesn’t love garlic?
 Sure, it smells awful, but it adds that distinct flavor to your food.
 Garlic has many health benefits other than its thermic effect.
 Due to the compound allicin, it can help reduce LDL “bad” cholesterol and raise HDL “good” cholesterol for a short-term period.
-Lowering of the bad cholesterol reduces the distribution of cholesterol all around the body and thus decrease its adverse effects.
+Lowering of bad cholesterol reduces the distribution of cholesterol all around the body and thus decrease its adverse effects.

 Mustard contains similar compounds in other spices, particularly capsaicin.
-Other compounds such as allyl isothiocyanates and phytochemicals that give mustard its characteristic flavor can help increase the body’s temperature when eaten, with the same mechanism as other spices.
-More so, mustard contains only 5 calories per tablespoon; eating this low-calorie condiment can not only help you lose weight, but add that distinct flavor to your food.
+Other compounds such as allyl isothiocyanates and phytochemicals that give the mustard its characteristic flavor can help increase the body’s temperature when eaten, with the same mechanism as other spices.
+More so, mustard contains only 5 calories per tablespoon; eating this low-calorie condiment can not only help you lose weight but add that distinct flavor to your food.

 There is a reason why most weight-loss diets emphasize loading up on your greens.
 Lettuce, cabbage, spinach, kale, and other green leafy vegetables are low-calorie sources of carbohydrates.
 These vegetables are rich in dietary fiber, which are complex carbohydrates whose structure prevents itself from being digested in the GIT.
 These produce a thermic effect on the body because energy is being used in the attempt of digesting indigestible compounds.